harismuneer/Ultimate-Social-Scrapers/README.md

 If you liked the repo then please support it by giving it a star ⭐!

+## For Future 🔮
+Shoutout to geeks willing to contribute to this project.
+Please have a look at the [kanban board](https://github.com/harismuneer/Ultimate-Facebook-Scraper/projects/1) for a list of things to be done.

 ## Contributions Welcome ✨

 ![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)